 Wood - Although wood is readily available one must proceed with caution when selecting this as a base material.
 Wood is vulnerable to changes in humidity or temperature and can warp or crack, thus popping tiles and cracking grout. if you are going to tile a wood piece such as a dresser or table.
-Make sure that it properly sealed, free of loose or peeling paint, and sanded to aid in bonding.
-Do not use sealer's like Thompson's water seal, as they leave a waxy finish that prevents adhesives from sticking.
-Wood elements from craft stores (frames, shelves, birdhouses, boxes, etc.) are ready for mosaics but are NOT suitable for outdoor use.
-Wood can be sealed with a 50-50 mixture of WeldBond and water.
+Make sure that it is properly sealed, free of loose or peeling paint, and sanded to aid in bonding.
+Wood can be used safely provided it is properly prepared and used in the correct applications.

 Glass - Glass makes a great stable surface to work on and if you are using translucent materials you can create beautiful Sun Catchers, etc. Stained Glass makes wonderful tesserae.
 You can create the look of stained glass windows without the lead, solder, and the fumes.
 Old windows, table tops, votives, all make great bases for mosaics.